 - The SPO sends the signed contract to the sponsoring agency for execution.

 Occasionally it may be necessary to establish an account number before a sponsored agreement is finalized.
-When assured that a sponsored agreement is reasonably expected to materialize, a pre-award account number may be established for the purposes of beginning the process of recruitment of project employees, and ordering of specialized equipment and supplies, and the like, in preparation for the start of the project.
+When assured that a sponsored agreement is reasonably expected to materialize, a pre-award account number may be established for the purposes of beginning the process of recruiting project employees, ordering of specialized equipment and supplies, etc., in preparation for the start of the project.

 Requirements to establish a pre-award account: